theodo/tyrion/README.md

  */
 ````

-You can add a comment to explain more the debt item by following this convention:
+You can add a comment to provide more details about the debt item by following this convention:

 ````
 /**